wikimedia/abstract-wikipedia-data-science/README.md

 Visit [this link](https://abstract-wiki-ds.toolforge.org/) to access the results!

-This project is Outreachy 21 task, more info can be found in [phabricator](https://phabricator.wikimedia.org/T263678).
+This project is Outreachy 21 task, more info can be found in [phabricator](https://phabricator.wikimedia.org/T263678) and our wiki page [meta:Abstract_Wikipedia/Data](https://meta.wikimedia.org/wiki/Abstract_Wikipedia/Data).

 ## Documentation